American Sign Language Teachers Association

 ARTICLE VI – DUTIES of OFFICERS

 Section 1, Duties of the President.
 The President shall be the primary elected officer.
-S/he shall preside at all Board meetings and be responsible for the oversight of all Board duties.
-S/he shall also be responsible for coordination of all Board activities, including but not limited to preparation of the Board meeting agendas, appointing committee chairs and overseeing the implementation of committee work.
+They shall preside at all Board meetings and be responsible for the oversight of all Board duties.
+They shall also be responsible for coordination of all Board activities, including but not limited to preparation of the Board meeting agendas, appointing committee chairs and overseeing the implementation of committee work.

 Section 3, Duties of the Secretary.
 The Secretary shall keep accurate and complete minutes of all meetings of the organization and the Board of Directors.
 The Secretary shall maintain a roster of all members of the Association, and shall keep on file all documents, disks, communications and other papers related to the business of ASLTA.